 Earlier, we established one of the reasons why email surveys are effective is their high response rate.
 Add in email automation, and your results can skyrocket if you have an expansive email list.

-But of course, this is assuming that your emails are successfully reaching your intended recipients.
+But of course, this is assuming that your emails are successfully reaching your intended recipients with valid email addresses.

 Spam filters are servers that automatically filter out suspicious messages from user inboxes.
 Spam messages are usually unsolicited and possibly infected with viruses.